-title banner for Derbyshire UK - Derbyshire and Peak District GuideCastleton
+title banner for Castleton in Derbyshire UK - Derbyshire and Peak District GuideCastleton

 Castleton is an outstandingly pretty village situated at the head of the lovely Vale of Hope, in the heart of the Derbyshire Peak District National Park.
 Castleton is surrounded on 3 sides by steep hills and the mighty bulk of Mam Tor looms high, 2 miles to the north west of the village.
 On a hill, overlooking Castleton, is the ancient Peveril Castle.